usernyan/marching-squares/README.md

 Use ```p``` to pause the environment.

 ### Credits
-Thanks to The Coding Train, who's [video on the Marching Squares algorithm](https://thecodingtrain.com/tracks/coding-in-the-cabana/c5-marching-squares/) done in Processing inspired this project.
+Thanks to The Coding Train.
+Their [video on the Marching Squares algorithm done with Processing](https://thecodingtrain.com/tracks/coding-in-the-cabana/c5-marching-squares/) inspired this project.